 Republican Congressman Helped Save A Child From A Car Crash

-Congressman Derrick Van Orden (R-MN) became an unexpected first responder on Saturday when he rushed to help a child critically injured in a car crash along Interstate 35 near Osceola, Iowa.
+Congressman Derrick Van Orden (R-WI) became an unexpected first responder on Saturday when he rushed to help a child critically injured in a car crash along Interstate 35 near Osceola, Iowa.

 With no medical kit at hand, Van Orden improvised, running back to his truck to grab socks he used as makeshift tourniquets.
 Other passersby quickly joined in, including a farmer who broke off a windshield wiper to help secure a bandage and a medic who fashioned another tourniquet out of metal.
 Together, the group kept the child alive until paramedics arrived.